 Listen to Manning's compositions for Clap Sticks & Sound:

 Manning is also a significant digital content producer.
 Check out some of his work:

 Art - Design

 Learning from Elders who attend the Guparr Aboriginal Mens Shed.
 Manning's art focuses on combining both traditional and modern patterns.

-His artworks are located in Murrook Cultural Centre, The University of Newcastle, Government Social Service buildings in Sydney, Melbourne, Canberra, Hobart, Bendigo (gifted by senior executive J Cassar); and has commissioned infrastructure design works through Port Stephens Council, and a sensor installation through Lake Macquarie City Council.
+His artworks are located in Murrook Cultural Centre, The University of Newcastle, the NSW Department of Education, Government Social Service buildings in Sydney, Melbourne, Canberra, Hobart, Bendigo (gifted by senior executive J Cassar); and has commissioned infrastructure design works through Port Stephens Council, and a sensor installation through Lake Macquarie City Council.

 He is the only Australian percussionist/artist to combine both skills in a live onstage performative context with world renown guitarist Bruce Mathiske: https://www.mathiske.com/guitar-artistry.html

 For more of Manning's arts works - see Manning's Instagram page: https://www.instagram.com/adam_d_manning_/